-The Academic Deans invite you to apply for a Teaching Apprentice for the spring 2013 semester.
+The Academic Deans invite you to apply for a Teaching Apprentice for the fall 2017 semester.
 The information below describes the program and outlines the process for applying through your Electronic Portfolio for an apprentice.

 Please note that the Teaching Apprentice program emphasizes the apprentice’s learning, whereas the Course Assistant program, administered at the departmental level, emphasizes the assistant’s services to the instructor.
 Apprentices receive academic credit, whereas Course Assistants are paid.
 These programs have their own requirements and duties, and are not interchangeable.
 Only those apprenticeships that meet the guidelines of the program, include all four required components described below, and are submitted on time will be approved.

-Because we need time to review teaching apprentice requests and may have to ask for clarification or alteration of your plans before we can grant approval, you should submit your application as soon as possible, preferably by December 7, 2012, even if you have not yet identified a student to serve as an apprentice.
-We will review the request and, if approved, it will be carried as “pending” until you enter the name of a student.
+Because we need time to review teaching apprentice requests and may have to ask for clarification or alteration of your plans before we can grant approval, you should submit your application as soon as possible (preferably by May 26, 2017), even if you have not yet identified a student to serve as an apprentice.
+We will review the request and, if approved, it will be marked “pending” until you enter the name of a student.
 Once the dean approves a request, the apprentice must still obtain his or her advisor’s approval and accept the assignment.
 These steps can take several days and must be concluded by the end of drop/add.
-Therefore the system will close and absolutely no applications for spring teaching apprentices will be accepted after 4 PM on Friday, January 25, 2013.

 THE TEACHING APPRENTICE PROGRAM